creation in exploration

 From Dubai to Dehli, from London to LA, from Singapore to South Korea... with her beautiful voice and mastery on the violin, Tanmayo touched hearts around the globe.

-A disciple of Osho for over 25 years, Tanmayo’s name means "drunk and dissolving".
+A disciple of Osho for almost 30 years, Tanmayo’s name means "drunk and dissolving".
 And for her, music is all about just this.

 It’s about being so possessed by the sound, by the energy, by the mystery while playing... that, if one is lucky... maybe one disappears and only music remains.